 The Goal Zero Lighthouse is a traditional looking camping lantern that knocks out a decent number of lumens for its weight.
 The big sell here is the built-in hand crank.
 Because of this, even in the darkest, most remote, electricity free situation, you can rapidly crank that handle and get some light in your tent.
 The Lighthouse also has robust legs and a hook to hang from, and an ingenious arrangement whereby you can select 360 or 180 degree light; the latter saves on battery power.
 Finally, this cute camping lantern boasts a 4,400mAh lithium battery with a 1.5A USB output.
 This should keep a couple of phones juiced up for a day or two.
 There's no waterproof rating listed, so you might need to mind out for unexpected showers.

 A trio of COB LEDs ensures this budget-friendly camping lantern provides a bright pool of illumination inside and outside your tent.
 The no-frills design means it's easy to use too: simply lift the top to activate, then push it down to turn off the light.
+While the design isn't dimmable, some buyers suggest pushing the casing part-way down when to lessen the brightness.
 The water-resistant design keeps it safe during rainy walks to the toilet block at night, and its compact size (5-inches tall and 3.5-inches wide) won't take up much space in your backpack.
 If you need a camping lantern but don't have much money to spend on one, and are happy with a basic light that's very simple to use, the HeroBeam is worth the money.

 If you're after the best camping lantern system to illuminate your whole tent, and weight isn't a concern, the Biolite Solarhome 620 is well worth a look.
 It provides an impressive array of lighting functions for off-grid camping.
 The basic premise here is a 6 watt solar array that feeds a central console, which in turn runs up to three hanging lights with independent switches.
 For larger tents and basecamp-style situations, this will be handy indeed, especially as the console includes its own light, backlit control screen and an FM radio and MP3 player.